Valdorff/rp-thoughts/vote_text_drafts/clarify_RPIP-4.md

 - Effective stake is defined in the RPIP using the function at the time.
 Fixing the bugged function (and vote weight) was inappropriate without pDAO input.
 - It's ambiguous.

+Before Atlas, `getNodeEffectiveRPLStake()` counted all RPL below 150%.
+After Atlas, this function returned 0 if the node had less RPL staked than the value of 10% of borrowed ETH.
 The voting body _was_ changed with Atlas release - whether that was ok depends on where you land above.
 Since this is about voting, we can't do a single vote to figure out what we want -- the set of people that should vote on that is in question (ie, this is a bootstrap problem).
-This is why the approach is to vote using both possible voting bodies to get this clarified.
+This is why the approach is to vote using both possible voting bodies to determine eligibility moving forward.

 ### Outcomes
-- If both concurrent votes (`Clarify Voting Criteria (RPIP-4) [eligible voters: all nodes]` and `Clarify Voting Criteria (RPIP-4) [eligible voters: nodes w/RPL ≥10% borrowed ETH]`) have matching results, the RPIP Editors are instructed to clarify RPIP-4 and RPIP-8 per those results
+- If both concurrent votes (`Determine Voting Criteria (RPIP-4) [eligible voters: all nodes]` and `Determine Voting Criteria (RPIP-4) [eligible voters: nodes w/RPL ≥10% borrowed ETH]`) have matching results, the RPIP Editors are instructed to clarify RPIP-4 and RPIP-8 per those results
   -  Implementation for [eligible voters: all nodes](https://github.com/rocket-pool/RPIPs/pull/86) (commit f0be7ac)
   -  Implementation for [eligible voters: nodes w/RPL ≥10% borrowed ETH](https://github.com/rocket-pool/RPIPs/pull/85) (commit a967777)
 - If the votes do not match, or quorum fails on either vote, no action is taken
-  - Other votes will remain blocked until a future successful attempt to clarify the voting body
+  - Other votes will remain blocked until a future successful attempt to determine the voting body

 ### Further context